tbabej/roots/README.md

 Roots instance from within the Vagrant VM will be forwarded to http://localhost:8080.

+It will be initialized with a small set of sample data (competition, season, series, problemset).
+The default admin user has username 'admin' and password 'admin'.

 ### Local setup

 Another recommended approach for trying Roots out is to use virtualenv,